olgapombo/olgapombo.github.io/curriculum.md

 ## Appointments, positions and responsabilities

-* 2016 - ongoing - *Professor with Habilitation* [retited with collaboration agreement](https://ciencias.ulisboa.pt/pt/perfil/ommartins)), “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
+* 2017 - ongoing - *Professor with Habilitation* retired with ([collaboration agreement](https://ciencias.ulisboa.pt/pt/perfil/ommartins)), “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
-* 2009 – 2016 - *Professor with Habilitation*, “Department of History and Philosophy of Sciences”, FCUL (since the 9th June 2009 up until retirement, the 1st January 2016).
+* 2009 – 2016 - *Professor with Habilitation*, “Department of History and Philosophy of Sciences”, FCUL (since the 9th June 2009 up until retirement, the 1st January 2017).
 * 2007¬–2009 – *Professor Tenured*, Department of History and Philosophy of Science, FCUL (since its founding on 1 August 2007)
 * 2002 - 2007 - *Professor Tenured*, “Department of Education”, FCUL (since 26th March 2003).
 * 1988 - 2002 – *Professor* of the “Department of Education”, FCUL.